SamuelCarriles/fhir-pogs/README.md

 (save-resources! db-spec "fhir_resources" :specialized {:patient [:active :text] :others [:defaults]} resources) ;;When we don't have only one type of resource, we use :specialized mapping type

+;;if you only want to save essentials fields (id, resourceType and content):
+(save-resources! db-spec "fhir_resources" resources)
 ```
 For this function, the arguments change slightly:
 - `db-spec`: the database specifications where the resources will be stored.